In this week's challenge we'll organize pet supplies, including pet food, treats, toys, paperwork and information and more.

 We're working on our homes slowly, one area at a time, so don't get too distracted from the Organize Pet Supplies Challenge this week.

 However, I know some of you love to know what's coming next, so I'll tell you.
-Next week we'll tackle organizing some outdoor organization, of both our yards and gardens.
+Next week we'll tackle organizing your linen closet.

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.